-- The Office may register a work comprised of rocks that are selected, coordinated, arranged, and fixed in such a way as to result in a sculptural work.
+- The Office may register a sculptural work comprised of rocks that are selected, coordinated, and arranged in a creative manner.
 Likewise, the Office may register a photograph of a rock, a drawing of a handtool, or a written expression of an idea.
 However, the Office cannot register a mere "compilation of ideas," a mere "selection and arrangement of handtools," or a mere "compilation of rocks," because ideas, handtools, and rocks do not constitute copyrightable subject matter under Section 102(a) of the Copyright Act. - The Office may register a photograph of food if the photographer exercised some minimal level of creativity in taking the picture.
 However, the Office cannot register a "compilation of food" based on a selection, coordination, and/or arrangement of items on a plate, because food does not constitute copyrightable subject matter under Section 102(a) of the Copyright Act.
 Although a sculptural depiction of a plate of food may be copyrightable, that would not prevent actual food from being arranged in the same way.
-See 17 U.S.C. § 113(b). - The Office may register a claim in a compilation containing the names of the author's fifty favorite restaurants.
+See 17 U.S.C. § 113(b).

+The Office may register a claim in a compilation containing the names of the author's fifty favorite restaurants.
 While a restaurant or the name of a restaurant does not constitute copyrightable subject matter under Section 102(a) of the Act, a list of restaurant names may constitute a literary work, which is one of the congressionally established categories of authorship.

 See 77 Fed.
-Reg. at 37,606id. at 37,607.
+Reg. at 37,606.